 Music

 My previous album, Accidental Birds, was recorded between November of 2020 and February of ’21, partly at home an in remote sessions, partly in two short, masked sessions at a conventional studio.
 About half the songs were written during the recording period, either at the piano or by shuttling between piano and laptop.
 The others were written earlier in 2020, and one, “Devil Blush,” is a revision of a song originally intended for the musical that gave rise to 2020’s Munson-Hicks Party Supplies.
 The new album was performed in strict alphabetical order by Jake Baldwin, JT Bates, Liz Draper, Kevin Gastonguay, Zacc Harris, Peter Hennig, [Dylan Hicks], Michelle Kinney, Adam Levy, Charlie Lincoln, John Munson, Christopher Thomson, Janey Winterbauer, and Jeremy Ylvisaker.
-I’m happy with it!
-To put it vaguely, I think it includes good examples of my three or four veins, with a few variations, and my first use of programmed elements since the late ’90s.
-The album was too long to press on a single LP, and I couldn’t justify making a short, expensive double, so this is one that will have be enjoyed or otherwise heard on CD and the streaming sites.
+To put it vaguely, I think the album includes good examples of the three or four veins I was tapping at the time, with a few variations.
+It includes my first use of programmed elements since the late ’90s.
+The album was too long to press on a single LP, and I couldn’t justify making a short, expensive double.
+Music hasn’t always been therapeutic for me, but making that album kind of was, and it led to the formation of Small Screens, which I hope will have a long life.
+I’m not sure if each of the album’s song justifies itself, but I have warm feelings about this one.
+Some of it offers more compact pop pleasures than my other recent music.

 The aforementioned Munson-Hicks Party Supplies album is a set of my songs mostly and beautifully sung by John Munson.
 The album’s core quartet has John and me on bass and piano respectively, guitarist Zacc Harris, and drummer Richard Medek.
 We’re joined by enough guests to field a softball team, including the singers Kelly Hogan and Nora O’Connor.
-The Bandcamp page lists the full credits, as does the LP and the very limited edition CD.
+The Bandcamp page lists the full credits, as does the LP and the limited edition CD (now sold out).
 The album, inspired by far-flung collaborations between interpretive singers and less spotlit writers, has been issued once again by the criminal and underfunded Soft Launch Records.
 Three of the album’s songs originated in various drafts of Princess Pam, an unproduced musical in which the heir to the British throne flees the palace, goes incognito, and forms a rock band in Minneapolis.
 I doubt these origins will be apparent.
+I think we did a really good job on this, and it was fun for me to play a different role.
+I have several favorites from the album but particularly like “Only Smoke,” “Landline,” and “Where You’re Going.”
+For my part, a good set of lyrics, I think, and the the group played wonderfully.
+A few of the songs began as pastiche or tribute and the writing might have gone too far in the respect, but I think we found new angles.
+Recorded, before the pandemic, by by Steve Kaul, Miles Hanson, and John Munson, and mixed by Jason Orris.
+Carolyn Swiszcz did the art.

 My fifth album, Ad Out, was produced by John, recorded by Steve Kaul and John, mixed by Jason Orris, and mastered by Greg Reierson.
 Jacob Allers-Hatlie did the art and hand-lettering, and Karl Raschke designed the LP and CD packages.
 The band is me on vocals, piano, and few bars of guitar; John on bass, vocals, and assorted instruments; Adam Levy on guitar; and Richard Medek on drums.
 It also features (in alphabetical order) Ken Chastain, Terry Eason, Matthew Hanzelka, Sten Johnson, Doug Little, Dean Magraw, Joe Savage, Brian Tighe, and Janey Winterbauer.
-It’s good!
-I hope it will be available from a variety of retailers, but perhaps the easiest way to buy it will be through Bandcamp.
-The album will be available a on long-playing vinyl, CD, and as a digital download, and all the albums from this century are available on the standard streaming sites.
+Of my records, this one is probably the most indebted to the singer-songwriter modes of the seventies and maybe the best of my records that might reasonably be called a rock record, I don’t know.
+John worked very hard on this (and the subsequent album) and prodded me toward increased professionalism and to be more openly expressive.

-Dylan Hicks Sings Bolling Greene, released in 2012, was a companion to my novel.
-You can stream or buy the CD or LP on Bandcamp, or buy it at select Twin Cities stores.
-And the novel comes with a free download code, so you could get the music that way.
+Dylan Hicks Sings Bolling Greene, released in 2012, was a companion to my first novel.
 The album’s brief notes to some extent try to proceed as if Bolling were a nonfictional country singer, though not to the point of giving him songwriting credit in the fine print, which isn’t really that fine.
 Despite the album’s title, only five of the album’s songs are, to my mind, covers of songs by this secondary character in my novel, and even these are somewhat free interpretations, with a few anachronisms and perhaps two or three lines that Greene wouldn’t have entertained or tolerated.
 The remaining songs derive from the novel’s narrative in other ways, or borrow some of its phrases, images, or themes.
+Conceptually, it doesn’t entirely cohere, but, you know, kind of it does, and the premise inspired the writing.
+This took several more days to record than my most recent studio albums, which have been three-to-four-day jobs, but I was pretty rusty, having set aside music for most of my thirties in order to help raise our son, make more money, and ultimately pursue my literary period.
+I’ve since made some advances as a pianist and would approach some of these songs differently now, partly by getting out of the way more.
+But I like the album quite a lot, especially Side A and the closing song.
+The great core band was Terry Eason on guitar; James Everest on bass; Erik Mathison on drums; and me on piano.

 I keep insisting that Bolling Greene is fictional, but the brilliant Jon Hunt found one of his old LPs at an estate sale (cover shown below, right).